Appointment New Patient Appointment or 214-645-8300

 For some tumors, especially those that are discovered by chance on MRI or CT scans taken to evaluate unrelated symptoms, a period of observation is often recommended prior to treatment recommendation.
 Observation is also often the best management of small tumor fragments left after surgery.
 Almost all brain and pituitary tumor patients undergo repeated MRI scans after treatment to observe for the possible recurrence of their tumors.

 With Gamma Knife, we can reach deep-seated brain lesions and skull base tumors more easily.
-Often you need only one treatment.
+Often, patients need only one treatment.
 We have two Gamma Knife machines at our main campus in Dallas – one of only a few medical centers with multiple machines.